SrinivasaChivukula/Capstone---1-Project/README.md

 ## Features

-- [Record Videos in App]
+- Records Videos in App
-- [Alter Input video to show angles at timepoint]
+- Alters Input video to show angles at timepoint
-- [Show gait score estimate from autoencoder]
+- Shows gait score estimate from autoencoder
-- [Show graph of angles for analysis]
+- Shows graph of angles for analysis
-- [Store CSV of angles on local machine for later use]
+- Stores CSV of angles on local machine for later use

 ---